aopatric/dual_process_llms/README.md

 --num_samples (int=10) : number of samples to take from the given dataset (automatically shuffled)

 --seed (int=42) : random seed for reproducibility

+--output_dir (str=None) : directory to save the results to, if None, results are not saved